-Keeping the Plan under review throughout its life will make it relevant to, and more easily understood by, those responsible for using it to manage developments within the parish.
-It will also be more easily understood by new parishioners.
+Keeping the plan under review throughout its life will make it relevant to, and more easily understood by, those responsible for using it to manage developments within the parish.
+It will also be more easily understood by new residents.

-Progress against the Plan, will be reported to parishioners at the Annual Parish Meeting.
-The Plan and any appendices will be made available on the parish website.
+Progress against the plan, will be reported to parishioners at the Annual Parish Meeting.
+The plan and any appendices will be made available on the parish website.